Research output per year

 I have a PhD and a Masters of Public Health including a Bachelor of Health Science (Hons) degree – first Class.
 My PhD was a qualitative study and explored survivorship cancer care from the perspectives of oncologists, Clinical Nurse Specialists and General Practitioners.

 Over the last ten years, I have received qualitative training at the Universities of Glasgow, Oxford and Edinburgh Napier.
 This training has provided me with a strong foundation from which to practice qualitative research.
-Most of the research that I have been involved with as a past research fellow has been qualitative in nature, therefore, Framework Analysis and NVivo were the tools used for dataset management.
-I have also employed the use of the One Sheet of Paper (OSOP) method, particularly useful for making sense of larger datasets.
+Most of the research that I have been involved with as a past research fellow has been qualitative in nature.
+Therefore, I have experience of Grounded Theory and Framework Analysis as analytical tools.

 Over the past nine years I have worked on evaluating health interventions, for example: the Healing Shift Enquiry; decision making between patients and neurologists; heart failure and treatment burden; cancer care follow-up and e-health and the role of boundaries.
 More recently, I was involved with the WEll Enhanced Learning (WEL) programme at the Centre for Integrative Care in Glasgow.
 This group-based intervention aimed to show patients with chronic diseases how to self-manage aspects of their care.
 A particular focus was placed on the effect of nutrition, mindfulness and self-compassion on reducing obesity and concurrent blood glucose levels.
 Pilot biological measures on our particular cohort showed that nearly 50% of participants were actual or suspicious pre-diabetic.
 Interestingly, at nine months post WEL, blood glucose measures of half of respondents who had been pre-diabetic were reduced.
 Although encouraging these results proved difficult to maintain over time, perhaps due to the addictive element of refined foods.

 Currently, I work as a lecturer at the UWS on the pre registration adult health and the graduate programme for public health.
-These roles have now been developed to include module coordinator for the new Diploma in Operating Department Practice
+These roles have now been developed to include module coordinator for two new Diploma in Operating Department Practice modules.
+The ODP programme is now moving toward degree level.
+Recently, I have been successful in obtaining a postion within the school of midwifery and specialist nursing as the module coordinator for the MSc health studies programme.

 I am currently focused on professional roles in relation to suvivorship care.
 This includes the voluntary, primary and the specialist sectors.
 I am writing a paper in conjunction with Hull York Medical school.